cristianstanescu/angular-alerts/README.md

 # angular-notifications
-Show alert messages with AngularJS (for easy Rails integration)
+Show alert messages with AngularJS (for easy Ruby on Rails integration)

 1. include module in your controller
 2. add notificationsService as a controller dependency